exadel-inc/esl/CONTRIBUTING.md

 In case you are going to create a new issue for a bug or feature request, please use prepared issues templates and make sure you provide all required information to understand your request.
-Please also try to make sure that issue for bug or feature you are going to create are not presented in the issues list.
+Please also try to make sure that the issue for the bug or feature you are going to create is not presented in the issues list.
 Also, please follow the [Code Of Conduct](CODE_OF_CONDUCT.md) guides to keep polite and constructive discussions in bounds of the project.